International Programmes 2025/2026

 Integrated internships

 In the complementary area of studies, the programme allows you to learn about and participate in ongoing research on the Middle East or to gain professional experience through an internship either in Berlin or abroad.
 This is your opportunity to expand your skills in a wide field of activities ranging from cultural institutions to publishing houses and NGOs.
+The internship is to be organised by the students themselves and can be done at any time throughout the programme.

 Course-specific, integrated German language courses